-The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2016) Please refer to Gerrans School online safety policy.
+Each school within the Trust is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
+We follow the guidance set out in Annex C (KCSIE September 2019).

-All staff in the first instance should contact the SPOC (Single Point of Contact) Julie Elvy with any concerns.
+All staff in the first instance should contact the SPOC (Single Point of Contact) within their school with any concerns.